123 Street Avenue, City Town, 99999

 Beneficiary Partners

 With the Pollinator Partnership, Save Ohio Bees supports development and enhancement of pollinator habitat on agricultural lands in Ohio, as well as education and training for farmers in habitat stewardship through Bee Friendly Farming.
 These habitats support native bees and pollinators, the sustainability of farms, and the health and resilience of regional ecosystems.
+As the largest pollinator nonprofit, the Pollinator Partnership mission is to promote the health of pollinators critical to food sustainability and ecosystems through conservation, education, and research.

 Save Ohio Bees helps provide essential funds for native seed, native trees, invasive species removal, and native bee nesting places at the 63-acre Oberlin Preserve, part of the Western Reserve Land Conservancy (WRLC).
 Since its initial restoration, more than 600 native wildflower plants, more than 50 native trees, and 30 acres of prairie seed have been sown.
+The preserve also has historical significance as a former stop on the Underground Railroad.
+WRLC is one of the largest land trusts in the nation.
+Formed in 2006, its mission is to provide essential natural assets through land conservation and restoration.